 One of the best-performing stocks on the FTSE100, the company was acquired by Hewlett Packard for $11 billion in 2011.
 Autonomy was spun off from Dr. Lynch’s previous company, Neurodynamics, and its core technology is borne out of Cambridge University, where Dr. Lynch studied Information Sciences, received a Ph.D. and held a research fellowship in adaptive pattern recognition.

 Dr. Lynch is regarded as Britain’s most successful technology entrepreneur and as such has won numerous awards, including Computer Weekly’s UK IT Most Influential Person of the Year, and the Chartered Institute for IT’s award for Outstanding Contribution to IT in 2011.
 He was awarded an OBE for Services to Enterprise in 2006.
-Dr. Lynch is a fellow of the Royal Academy of Engineering, an honorary fellow of Christ’s College Cambridge and a non-executive director of the BBC and the British Library, as well as being one of the Prime Minister’s scientific advisors.
+Dr. Lynch is a fellow of the Royal Academy of Engineering and an honorary fellow of Christ’s College Cambridge, as well as being one of the Prime Minister’s scientific advisors.

 Gardiner is a co-founder and a Managing Partner of TTV.
 He has more than 16 years of venture capital experience.
 In 2000 Gardiner founded TTV with Tom Smith.